-I received this product for free from in exchange for an honest review.
+I received this product for free in exchange for an honest review.
 This does not affect my opinion of the product or the content of my review.Published by St. Martin's Griffin on September 6th 2016

 Style: double page printing, Instructions - Tips

 Format: Card cover with fold out, Glue Binding